brandonhach/brandonhach/README.md

 --------------------------

 I've been coding since I started university.
 Since then, I've been passionate about building web applications and looking forward to learning more technologies in the future to help me jumpstart my career toward software engineering.
-Please contact me for opportunities through my portfolio website.
+Please, contact me for opportunities through my portfolio website.

 *   🌍I'm based in Charlotte, NC
 *   🖥️See my portfolio at [Personal Portfolio](http://bh-phi.vercel.app/)